Youssef-Afella/UnityURP-FakeRealGlass/README.md

 # UnityURP-FakeRealGlass
-Fast glass shader that doesn't require any RayTracing or RayMarching.
+Fast glass shader that doesn't require any RayTracing or RayMarching.</br>
 It's not 100% accurate but it's probably the best possible thing we can do with what we have.

 If you find it usefull and want to help me maintain it, please consider supporting me :</br>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/youssef_afella)